muslimalfatih/capstone-data-analytics-api/README.md

-# Capstone Data Analytics API
+# Chinook Data Analytics API
 This project aims to create a simple API to fetch Chinook Dataset..

 ## Endpoints